Sir William Legge, 7th Earl of Dartmouth1

 F, #12769, b.
 8 July 1844, d.
 16 March 1917

-Lady Adelaide Chetwynd-Talbot was born on 8 July 1844.1 She was the daughter of Henry John Chetwynd-Talbot, 18th Earl of Shrewsbury and Lady Sarah Elizabeth Beresford.1 She married Sir Adelbert Wellington Brownlow Cust, 3rd Earl Brownlow, son of John Hume Egerton, Viscount Alford and Lady Marianne Margaret Compton, on 22 June 1868 at Ford Castle, Northumberland, England.1 She died on 16 March 1917 at age 72 at 8 Carlton House Terrace, London, England, after a long illness, without issue.2,3 She was buried on 19 March 1917.2
+Lady Adelaide Chetwynd-Talbot was born on 8 July 1844.1 She was the daughter of Henry John Chetwynd-Talbot, 18th Earl of Shrewsbury and Lady Sarah Elizabeth Beresford.1 She married Adelbert Wellington Brownlow Cust, 3rd Earl Brownlow, son of John Hume Egerton, Viscount Alford and Lady Marianne Margaret Compton, on 22 June 1868 at Ford Castle, Northumberland, EnglandG.1 She died on 16 March 1917 at age 72 at 8 Carlton House Terrace, London, EnglandG, after a long illness, without issue.2,3 She was buried on 19 March 1917.2

-As a result of her marriage, Lady Adelaide Chetwynd-Talbot was styled as Countess of Brownlow on 22 June 1868.
+After her marriage, Lady Adelaide Chetwynd-Talbot was styled as Countess of Brownlow on 22 June 1868.
 From 22 June 1868, her married name became Cust.
 On 10 March 1876 Lady Waterford wrote "I hear of Adelaide Brownlow dining at the Gladstones in red velvet up to her chin, and a row of pearls, looking beautiful—a beautiful woman, the girl gone."1

 Citations